CSX Rail Cars in Mayfield

-The City of Fredericksburg appreciates the increased communication and the willingness of CSX to meet on site, but we continue to object strongly to the stacking of hazardous materials in our community.
+The City of Fredericksburg appreciates the increased communication and the willingness of CSX to listen to concerns, but we continue to object strongly to the stacking of hazardous materials in our community.
 Fredericksburg’s Fire Department continues to monitor daily activity and is reporting weekly to City Management on hazardous tanker car counts on site.
 Additionally, the City has access to video footage of the train yard as an additional means to review activity on the rails adjacent to Mayfield.

 Counts by weekly total for propane (LPG) in the rail yard are as follows: